 - Serial link Time Of Day (ToD) messages

 VersaSync accommodates an OCXO oscillator, allowing the unit to maintain frequency and time accuracy for long periods of GPS/GNSS outage.
 In addition, it can be re-synchronized by an external reference.

 VersaSync physical inputs and outputs are software configurable and can adapt to various application requirements.
-I/O pins can be configured as TTL, 10 V pulse, RS232, RS485.
+I/O pins can be configured as TTL, 10 V pulse, RS232, RS422, and RS485.
 This allows VersaSync to provide a high number of outputs of the same type, while still fitting into a small form factor.
-However, if the combination of software configurable outputs is not enough, VersaSync can accommodate an option board (within the same form factor), designed to customer requirements to provide additional outputs of the same type or other type of interface (IRIG AM, 1553 bus, etc…).
+However, if the combination of software configurable outputs is not enough, VersaSync can accommodate an option board (within the same form factor), designed to customer requirements to provide additional outputs of the same type or other type of interface (IRIG AM, etc…).

 Due to its high level of ruggedization, VersaSync provides very high intrinsic reliability.
 Strong status monitoring capability, either locally or remotely, allows quick fault diagnosis.
 Physical alarm (dry contact) and network alarms (SNMP traps) are raised in real time.
 An internal, exportable log can be accessed either locally or remotely.
 In addition to oscillator options (OCXO), VersaSync is available with a C/A L1 GPS receiver or with an L1/L2 SAASM receiver.
 Pulse outputs are configurable through the web user interface ("Web UI").
 An extension slot is available to accommodate additional timing interfaces.